Nipun3112/example_repo/info.md

 now if there is chnaged in file then status will be updated then do add it again

+commit it again  - "git commit -m info.md"

-and puch to main branch "git push origin main"
+Then puch to main branch -  "git push origin main"